dmlc/gluon-nlp/docs/api/notes/data_api.rst

      cnt=[981, 1958, 5686, 4614, 2813, 2000, 1411, 1129, 844, 3564]
      batch_size=[16, 16, 16, 16, 16, 16, 16, 16, 16, 16]

-In this example, we use a ``FixedBucketSampler``, which assigns each data sample to a fixed bucket based on its length.
+In this example, we use a :class:`~gluonnlp.data.sampler.FixedBucketSampler`, which assigns each data sample to a fixed bucket based on its length.

 The bucket keys are either given or generated from the input sequence lengths.
 We construct 10 buckets, where `cnt` shows the number of samples belonging to each bucket.
-A graphic illustration of using ``FixedBucketSampler`` can be seen as follows:
+A graphic illustration of using :class:`~gluonnlp.data.sampler.FixedBucketSampler` can be seen as follows:

 .. image:: ./images/fixed_bucket_strategy_ratio0.0.png
    :height: 200px